 Please note that the Champaign-Urbana Public Health District/Champaign County Public Health Department does not offer food safety classes.

 Do you want to be a certified food protection manager in Illinois?
 Take the following steps:

 To obtain a CFPM, you must take an American National Standards Institute (ANSI)-accredited training course and pass an ANSI-accredited exam with a score of 75% or higher.
 CFPM certificates are valid for five years.
 The agencies listed below offer CFPM courses in the Champaign County area.
 Courses are offered in classroom or online and are approximately eight hours in length including time for the exam.
 Some offer training options in Spanish or other languages.
 Contact them for locations, pricing and other details.

-This list is provided for information and does not constitute endorsements of the agencies.A+/S'VilleCo Food Training - Sue Summerville Phone: (217) 684-2435
+This list is provided for information and does not constitute endorsements of the agencies.A+/S'VilleCo Food Training - Sue Summerville (online only) Phone: (217) 684-2435

 After you have taken a CFPM course and successfully passed an exam, you will receive a national certificate (ServSafe, etc.).
 NOTE: You no longer need to apply for an extra certificate from the Illinois Department of Public Health.